BirdLifeInternational/track2kba/README.md

 ```

 Now that we have an idea how the animals are moving, we can start with
-the process of estimating their space use areas, and sites of
+the process of estimating their space use areas, and identifying
-aggregation!
+potentially important sites for the population!

 `track2KBA` uses Kernel Density Estimation (KDE) to produce space use
-estimates and in order for these to be accurate, we need to transform
+estimates for each individual track.
+In order for these to be accurate,
-the tracking data to an equal-area projection.
-We can use the
+we need to transform the tracking data to an equal-area projection.
+We
-convenience function `projectTracks` to perform this projection.
-We can
+can use the convenience function `projectTracks` to perform this
-select between an azimuthal or cylindrical projection, and decide
+projection.
+We can select between an azimuthal or cylindrical
-whether to center the projection on the data itself.
-Custom-centering is
+projection, and decide whether to center the projection on the data
-generally a good idea for quick analyses as this will minimize
+itself.
+Custom-centering is generally a good idea for quick analyses as
-distortion, however it is important to remember that the resulting
+this will minimize distortion, however it is important to remember that
-projection will be data specific.
-So if you remove even one track and
+the resulting projection will be data specific.
+So if you remove even
-re-analyze, the projection will differ between datasets.
-For formal
+one track and re-analyze, the projection will differ between datasets.
-analysis, the best solution is to find a standard projection that is
+For formal analysis, the best solution is to find a standard projection
-appropriate for your study region.
+that is appropriate for your study region.

 ``` r
 tracks <- projectTracks( dataGroup = trips, projType = 'azim', custom=TRUE )